 FFmpeg Support

-Ffmpeg support includes 3 types of content:
+FFmpeg support includes 3 types of content:

 • Internal content, that is content available to all liquidsoap operators: PCM audio and YUV420p video